 Summer School

-Summer School Coordinator: TBA
+Summer School Coordinator: Gabe Resendez

+Summer school dates for 2025 are from June 20-July 3rd for first semester and July 7 - 18 for second semester.
+Class is from 8:30 - 2:00.
 Attendance in summer school is crucial.
 Each summer school day is equivalent to approximately 9 days of regular school.

 EVHS MATH DEPARTMENT - SUMMER SCHOOL SUGGESTIONS: